royfrancis/pophelper/README.md

-# pophelper 1.0.0
+# pophelper 1.0.1

-`pophelper` is an R package to analyse output files generated from population analysis programs such as STRUCTURE and TESS.
+`pophelper` is an R package to help analyse output files generated from population analysis programs such as STRUCTURE and TESS.
 The `pophelper` package can be used to tabulate runs, summarise runs, perform the Evanno method, export files for CLUMPP and generate barplot figures.
 A brief introduction and tutorial is provided here.
 For more detailed demonstration, refer the [vignette](https://github.com/royfrancis/pophelper/blob/master/inst/doc/Vignette.pdf).

-Also, try the video demo [here](https://www.youtube.com/watch?v=iOqxXcQReJI).
+Also, try the short video demo [here](https://www.youtube.com/watch?v=iOqxXcQReJI).

 ## Installation
 You need to have R (> 3.0.0) installed on your system.
 Then, install the 'devtools' package.
 Then, you can install `pophelper` from `github` using the `devtools` package.